jwestfall69/neogeo-diag-bios/docs/tests/68k/watchdog_stuck.md

 and over allowing you to see the above text.
 This test happens fast enough that if it isn't an issue you likely won't even see the above text as it gets cleared soon as the test is done.

+This condition can be caused by the 1uf electrolytic capacitor near the NEO-B1 chip being bad/missing.